sucream1004/sucream1004.github.io/README.md

 # [Start Bootstrap - Resume](https://startbootstrap.com/template-overviews/resume/)
+This is Kpark repo this resume is forked from below.
 [Resume](https://startbootstrap.com/template-overviews/resume/) is a resume and CV theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features a fixed sidebar with content sections to build a simple, yet elegant resume.

 ## Preview